Payment Card Industry Data Security Standard Compliance (PCI DSS)

 Credit card data theft is a very real and extremely common problem for cardholders so it falls to the credit card companies to enforce strict rules on the use and storage of this data.

-All organisations that store and process credit card information have a duty of care to the individuals whose data they store.
-The PCI DSS sets out formal requirements for these organisations to make sure that they are not taking any risks with their customer’s data.
+All organizations that store and process credit card information have a duty of care to the individuals whose data they store.
+The PCI DSS sets out formal requirements for these organizations to make sure that they are not taking any risks with their customer’s data.

-The incentive to maintain compliance is the avoidance of heavy fines and penalties imposed upon organisations that are found to be non-compliant.
-This financial penalty coupled with the associated damage to a business’s reputation could prove to be extremely detrimental to an organisations success.
-For these reasons, it is in the best interests of financial organisations to constantly strive to achieve and maintain PCI compliance in a world where data is constantly at risk.
+The incentive to maintain compliance is the avoidance of heavy fines and penalties imposed upon organizations that are found to be non-compliant.
+This financial penalty coupled with the associated damage to a business’s reputation could prove to be extremely detrimental to an organization’s success.
+For these reasons, it is in the best interests of financial organizations to constantly strive to achieve and maintain PCI compliance in a world where data is constantly at risk.

-The PCI DSS council must ensure that organisations are being held accountable for if they are not taking the utmost care with the cardholder data that they store.
-The motivation for these organisations is the threat of being fined, in some cases very heavily.
-If such an organisation is investigated and found not to be PCI compliant, they could face penalties ranging from as low as five thousand USD up to as much as one hundred thousand USD in severe cases.
-The fines are calculated based on the level of non-compliance and the guilty organisations can be fined continuously for months until they achieve PCI compliance.
+The PCI DSS council must ensure that organizations are being held accountable for if they are not taking the utmost care with the cardholder data that they store.
+The motivation for these organizations is the threat of being fined, in some cases very heavily.
+If such an organization is investigated and found not to be PCI compliant, they could face penalties ranging from as low as five thousand USD up to as much as one hundred thousand USD in severe cases.
+The fines are calculated based on the level of non-compliance and the guilty organizations can be fined continuously for months until they achieve PCI compliance.